Royal Saudi Navy Assumes Command of Combined Task Force 152

 |Downloads:

-This work, Royal Saudi Navy Assumes Command of Combined Task Force 152 [Image 3 of 3], by PO2 Naomi Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Royal Saudi Navy Assumes Command of Combined Task Force 152, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT